tnuatiming/tnuatiming.github.io/static/manual/epic_readme.txt

 Ground              GRD (usually black wire)

+## option for getting j1.txt using python

+python3 live.py

 ## option for getting j1.txt using python(very slow for now): ## DO NOT USE, TAKES A LOT OF TIME AND NOT COMPLETE SOLUTION!!!

 sudo apt-get install python3-pandas